Tokugawa Yoshimune: Shōgun (1716–1745)

 Yoshimune is known for his financial reforms.
 He dismissed the conservative adviser Arai Hakuseki and he began what would come to be known as the Kyōhō Reforms.

 Yoshimune also tried to resurrect the Japanese swordsmithing tradition.
 Since the beginning of the Edo period, it was quite difficult for smiths to make a living and to be supported by daimyōs, because of the lack of funds.
 But Yoshimune was quite unhappy with this situation, causing a decline of skills.
 And so, he gathered smiths from daimyō fiefs for a great contest, in 1721.
 The four winners who emerged were all great masters, Mondo no Shō Masakiyo (主水正正清), Ippei Yasuyo (一平安代), the 4th generation Nanki Shigekuni (南紀重国) and Nobukuni Shigekane (信国重包).
 But it did not work well to arouse interest, quite like tournaments in modern Japan.

 Yoshimune also ordered the compilation of Kyōhō Meibutsu Chō (享保名物帳), listing the best and most famous swords all over Japan.
 This book allowed the beginning of the Shinshintō period of Nihontō history, and indirectly contributed to the Gassan school, who protected the Nihontō tradition before and after the surrender of Japan.

 Although foreign books had been strictly forbidden since 1640, Yoshimune relaxed the rules in 1720, starting an influx of foreign books and their translations into Japan, and initiating the development of Western studies, or rangaku.
 Yoshimune's relaxation of the rules may have been influenced by a series of lectures delivered before him by the astronomer and philosopher Nishikawa Joken.
+Engravement or official sanction of Chinese medical volume Taiping Huìmín Héjì Júfāng 『太平恵民和剤局方』 appears to have happened around this time.

 Ōgosho (1745–1751)

 In 1745, Yoshimune retired, took the title Ōgosho and left his public post to his oldest son.
 The title is the one that Tokugawa Ieyasu took on retirement in favor of his son Hidetada, who in turn took the same title on his retirement.

-Yoshimune died on the 20th day of the 5th month of the year Kan'en-4 (July 12, 1751).
+Yoshimune died on the 20th day of the 5th month of the year Kan'en-4 (12 July 1751).
 His Buddhist name was Yutokuin and he was buried in Kan'ei-ji.